 The detrimental impact of Good Girl Conditioning extends well beyond personal lives and seeps into the very fabric of work environments.
 This conditioning adversely affects women in the workplace and there are strategies for breaking free or deprogramming, as I like to call it.

 From a young age, we are indoctrinated with the notion that being a "good girl" equates to being polite, accommodating, and submissive.
 However, these traits can be detrimental in work contexts where assertiveness, confidence, and self-advocacy/promotion are highly valued.
 The pressure to conform to these outdated gender expectations stifles our authentic voices and undermines our professional growth.

 2. Fear of being perceived as aggressive/overly ambitious/too much

 Good Girl Conditioning often instils a fear of being labelled as "difficult" or "aggressive" for asserting oneself in the workplace.
 God help us if we're called a "bitch" or "bossy".
 Eyeroll.
 Due to the potential backlash, women are subtly discouraged from speaking up, challenging the status quo, or taking on leadership roles.
 Consequently, their ideas and contributions may go unnoticed, limiting their career progression and hindering organisational innovation.

 3. The double-bind dilemma

-We often find ourselves in a double-bind dilemma when displaying authority and likability.
+We often find ourselves in a double-bind dilemma when navigating the tightrope of authority and likability.
 Society expects us to be nurturing and kind, but these qualities are sometimes perceived as weaknesses in professional settings.
 Striking the right balance between assertiveness and warmth becomes a delicate tightrope, leading many of us to navigate work environments with constant self-doubt and internal conflict.
+(There's more here)

 4. Undermining self-confidence